karmaniverous/stan/.stan/system/stan.project.md

 – Provide a safe, cross‑platform way to express repository‑structural refactors (especially large move/rename sets) inside a patch, without relying on shell. – Keep it deterministic, auditable, and portable (Node/fs‑extra semantics).

-Scope (initial)
+Scope

-– Pre‑ops only: run file ops before applying unified‑diff content patches. – Allowed operations (repo‑relative, POSIX; no globs; reject absolute or “..”):
+– Pre‑ops only: run file ops before applying content patches. – Allowed operations (repo‑relative, POSIX; no globs; reject absolute or “..”):

 - `mv <src> <dest>`: move/rename a file or directory (recursive).
 Create parent folders for `<dest>`.
 Fail if `<src>` does not exist or `<dest>` already exists (no overwrite).
 - `cp <src> <dest>`: copy a file or directory (recursive).
 Create parent folders for `<dest>`.
 Fail if `<src>` does not exist or `<dest>` already exists (no overwrite).